airnativeextensions/nativeextensions-documentation/docs/ironsource/index.md

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-IronSource/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/ironsource).
+The [documentation site](https://docs.airnativeextensions.com/docs/ironsource/) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/ironsource/).

 Quick Example: